 It is pretty clear that the more you perform a certain action to hone a skill, the more likely you are to master it.
-But by specializing too soon, young athletes become more at risk of facing recurring injuries of overuse that can lead to lifelong problems and burnout.
+But, by specializing too soon, young athletes become more at risk of facing recurring injuries of overuse that can lead to lifelong problems and burnout.

 Types of Overuse Injuries

-Whether young or old, recreational or elite athletes, people can experience an overuse injury when the frequency of play and motion is increased and the duration and intensity of the sport is maximized without proper downtime and rest.
+Whether young or old, recreational or elite athletes, people can experience an overuse injury, when the frequency of play and motion is increased and the duration and intensity of the sport is maximized without proper downtime and rest.
 When the activity is performed over and over with no variation in workout, an overuse injury occurs, causing pain, tendinitis and even stress fractures.
 Shoulder injury is common for swimmers and volleyball players.
 Baseball players develop elbow injuries.
-Runners experience knee injuries when they ramp up training and intensity too quickly.
+Runners experience knee injuries, when they ramp up training and intensity too quickly.

-How To Avoid And Treat Overuse Injuries
+How to Avoid and Treat Overuse Injuries

 The simplest way to avoid these types of injuries is to reduce the amount of activity and intensity.
-Most orthopedic surgeons recommend taking a break from that sport for at least three months during the year to avoid overuse injuries.
+Most orthopaedic surgeons recommend taking a break from that sport for at least three months during the year to avoid overuse injuries.

-Instead of playing baseball year-round, cross-train with another sport to stay in shape while giving parts of your body a break in-between.
+Instead of playing baseball year-round, cross-train with another sport, to stay in shape while giving parts of your body a break in between.

 Our orthopaedic surgeons do not just treat collegiate and professional athletes.
-We treat everyone from weekend warriors to high school athletes to pre-adolescents just learning to play sports.
+We treat everyone from weekend warriors to high school athletes to preadolescents just learning to play sports.

 by Heidi Tyline King